 Charles signed the papers quickly, but Diana took a while to concede -- probably uncertain what that meant for her life after the divorce.
 She was right to be worried.
 In July 1996, the couple was officially divorced, and Diana was stripped of her title and the tiara given to her as a wedding gift from the Queen.
 She was allowed to keep the other jewelry, use of the private jets, as well as ownership of her Kensington Palace apartment.

 When Princess Diana died, she was found with her lover Dodi Fayed.
 Fans were horrified about her death and pointing fingers at everyone including Prince Charles.
 They figured that Diana wouldn't have been with a lover in Paris being chased by paparazzi if she was still married to Prince Charles, and if he had never had an affair, they would still be married.
-He was the common denominator in most of Princess Diana's worst experiences, and for a long time after her death, Princess Di-fans felt he was responsible for her demise.
+He was the common denominator in most of Princess Diana's worst experiences.
+For a long time after her death, Princess Di-fans felt he was responsible for her demise.
 They not only blamed him, but they also hated him, and Prince Charles knew the reputation of the monarchy would suffer as a result.

 After Diana's death, Prince Charles was emotionally distraught.
 He turned to the Queen for support, and supposedly she was very cold towards him.
 Apparently, she didn't understand why he was so upset since the marriage was troubled anyways.
 Her inability to empathize with Charles forced him to distance himself from his mom as he grieved his wife.

 Image: WENN/Peter Jolly